larsjueljensen/angular-sticky-table-header/README.md

 Feel free to report any issues you encounter.

 ## Disclaimer
-The directive has been for the time being been tested in Chrome.
+The directive has been for the time being been tested in Chrome and Safari.